- Academic Resources

 Students who are pursuing an undergraduate or graduate degree at an institution of higher education in the US (other than MIT) or abroad and who have been invited by a MIT department or laboratory to do research in their field of studies, may apply for Visiting Student Status for a minimum of 3 weeks and a maximum of 12 months.
+All research must be conducted on the MIT campus.
 Please be aware that the appointment process can take up to 75 days for international students.

 It is strongly suggested that students invited to conduct research on the MIT campus, no matter how short their visit, have a visiting student appointment for the minimum term of 3 weeks.
 The Visiting Student Program was created to help protect the non-MIT student visitors and MIT’s reputation, and a visiting student appointment ensures that these students have an officially established affiliation with MIT.

 The International Students Office (ISO) is the MIT office overseeing the process at the Institute level for both U.S. and international students.
 Just as with the procedure for admitting regular graduate students, the procedure for admitting Visiting Students is centralized within the Education Office.
 However, the process involves faculty members and their administrative assistants [AA] since they will be the source of the information needed for the application.

 Note that the faculty host is responsible for a $1000 processing fee and research funds cannot be used.
 Either the faculty host or the visiting student can pay the registration and student life fees ($1356 for Spring term registration + student life fee; $900 for Summer term registration; $1656 for Fall term registration + student life fee).
 All fees are waived for visits of less than five weeks.
 A visiting student must register for 12.NIV (visiting student) but the student is not allowed to register for classes or earn academic credit while at MIT.